Additional Installation Information

 Verify VMWare Tools Installation Using the Summary Tab in the vSphere Client

-Go to the Summary tab of the specified VMware host in the vShpere Client.
-The value in the VMware Tools field should be OK.
+Go to the Summary tab of the specified VMware host in the vSphere Client.
+Verify that the value in the VMware Tools field displays "OK".

 Figure 1.
 Verifying VMware Tools in the vSphere Client